-He explained in an interview with Star Trek: The Magazine 1, 21 (January 2001), “There’s a ramp that lowers between the two operators.
+He explained in an interview with Star Trek: The Magazine (January 2001), “There’s a ramp that lowers between the two operators.
 The top portion of that would actually slide up, much like a sunroof does on a car, allowing the people to walk straight up into the shuttle between the operators.”

-The show’s producers liked the idea but it proved too ambitious.
+The producers liked the idea, but it proved too ambitious.
 “They built a shuttle that basically had square edges on it,” said Probert.
 “Then they came up with the idea of getting into the shuttle from the side.”

 A final modification was made with regard to the windows.
 Whereas the original model had them running across the length of the shuttlecraft, which might have interfered with the side entry, this configuration was never shown on screen except on displays.
-Andrew Probert did include the long windows in in artwork he made for a model kit of the pod.
+Andrew Probert did include the long windows in an artwork he made for a model kit of the pod.

-Bernd Schneider details the appearances of Probert’s original shuttlecraft, which came to be known as “Type 7,” as well as the different incarnations of its cockpit, at Ex Astris Scientia.
+Bernd Schneider details the appearances of Probert’s original shuttlecraft, which came to be known as “Type 7,” as well the different incarnations of its cockpit, at Ex Astris Scientia.

 After Probert left The Next Generation, Rick Sternbach was tasked with designing an alternative shuttle for the season two episode “Time Squared.”
-He recalled in an interview with Star Trek: The Magazine 3, 2 (June 2002),
+He recalled in an interview with Star Trek: The Magazine (June 2002):

 Everybody was kind of scratching their heads and thinking that maybe we’d have to write the shuttlepod out.
 I cautiously went up to the front of the room with this very rough but fairly clear sketch.
-I said, “What if we made it fairly simple? just planar construction, no compound curves.
+I said, “What if we made it fairly simple?
+Just planar construction, no compound curves.
 We can make it look Starfleet; that isn’t the issue.
 If we do something like this we can make the construction simple but also make it interesting.”
 They all looked at me, looked at the sketch, and said, “Ah, OK.”
 Then they approved it.

-A miniature version was built by Ed Miarecki to appear in the model of the ship’s Main Shuttlebay that was seen in the season five episode “Cause and Effect.”
+A miniature version was built by Ed Miarecki to appear in the model of the ship’s Main Shuttlebay that was seen in season five’s “Cause and Effect.”

-“We made use of one of the Trek V shuttles by chopping a section out of the middle and giving it new engines and windows,” Sternbach recalled in an interview with Forgotten Trek in 2007.
+“We made use of one of the Trek V shuttles by chopping a section out of the middle and giving it new engines and windows,” Sternbach told Forgotten Trek in 2007.

-The great thing about it and most of the other Starfleet shuttles we built was the fact that where there are curves, the curves follow a single bend and ‘softening’ the joined edges is no big deal.
+The great thing about it and most of the other Starfleet shuttles we built was the fact that where there are curves, the curves follow a single bend and “softening” the joined edges is no big deal.
 It was much easier to do the real set pieces that way, even if we did migrate to some ships that had no exteriors except for CGI.